natcap/invest.release-metadata/README.md

       * Contributor: A list of contributors to this version of InVEST
       * Date: The release date of the software.
 Additional dates related to the release can also be described, but are probably not needed for InVEST.
       * Language: EN until we added ES and ZH support.
+        * NOTE: only 1 language is allowed (primary language)
+        * Unclear how to add additional languages at this time.
       * AlternateIdentifier: unused until we have something to put here.
       * RelatedIdentifier: unused until we have DOIs of related resources to link to.
 Maybe papers that describe models?
       * Size: unused unless this is the only place we can define the size of items.